 What does dquote> means?

-If you have a double-quote in your command and you do not close it and execute the command, you end up in dquote, what it means is that shell is waiting for a closing double-quote.
-So you can write what ever you want and add as many line breaks, once you add a double-quote and press enter the command will get executed and prompt is returned.
+If you have a double-quote in your command and you do not close it and execute the command, you end up in dquote.
+What it means is that the shell is waiting for a closing double-quote.
+So you can write whatever you want and add as many line breaks.
+Once you add a double-quote and press enter, the command will get executed and pa rompt will be returned.

 Example:% echo "Hello,